thesse1/todo-management-tool/README.md

 It was created following the approach described in the e-book: [eBook.pdf](./eBook.pdf) [eBook.epub](./eBook.epub).

 Please note: The last commit to the upstream project https://github.com/theNorstroem/todo-management-tool broke the web client.
-Therefore I have created this demo branch off the last working commit of the main branch.
+Therefore I have created this demo branch off the last working commit in the main branch.

 Please note: The commands for starting the gRPC back-end and the gRPC Gateway did not work for me.
 Please use the following commands: